sinalgo/sinalgo/README.md

 # Installation and usage

-SINALGO has been ported to use the Gradle build system beginning with version 0.77.
-It uses a Gradle Wrapper so users don't have to download the specific Gradle version that's compatible with SINALGO.
-Running and building SINALGO is as simple as running:
+Sinalgo has been ported to use the Gradle build system beginning with version 0.77.
+It uses a Gradle Wrapper so users don't have to download the specific Gradle version that's compatible with Sinalgo.
+Running and building Sinalgo is as simple as running:

 ```
 ./gradlew run